liitfr/shiftstats/README.md

 On the other hand, they do not include earnings not directly related to your shift such as parental bonuses, marketing operations, recruitment, training, administration, etc.

 Finally, they must report deductions made by certain customers such as Uber who levy a certain% of your turnover.
 However, they should not mention deductions such as bonds and other deductions due to degradation of order, forgetfulness, ... operated by certain customers.
+Also, they should not include customers' tips, whether paid by hand or via the website during order.

 If you have any doubts while entering your shifts, do not hesitate to contact us!

 ### Review your winnings and modify or delete your shifts

 You can get an assessment of your activity on the history page of your shifts.
 Soon we will provide you with export functions to facilitate the administrative management of your activity.
 On this screen, you can also edit the data of an existing shift at any time or delete it directly.
 The deletion is final.

 ### Statistics

 For analysis purposes, a day is divided into 5 periods:

 - In the morning from 06:00 to 11:00